-Incredibly small footprint:
+Incredibly small footprint

-Automatic membrane detection:
+Automatic membrane detection

-The specially designed perfusion chamber guarantees that when oocyte or cells are dropped into the chamber, they always reach the known position.
+The specially designed perfusion chamber guarantees that when oocyte or cells are dropped into the chamber, it always reaches the known position.
 The tip of the pipette can reach this position with an accuracy of 0.05 mm, assuming the tip of the pipette is perfectly concentric.
 The movement of the patch pipette is controlled by a computer and can be programmed to stop when the tip touches the cell membrane.

-High seal success rate:
+High seal success rate

 The pipette positioning system provides widely different approach speeds and proximity criteria, allowing the researcher to fine tune the process for the perfect seal.
 The computer controlled system eliminates human errors so the success rate of making gigaohm seals using the PatchMAX 100A is over 90%.

-Save and reuse sealing parameters:
+Save and reuse sealing parameters

 The approach and sealing parameters can be saved and reused.
 Once you have found the perfect set of parameters, you can save it to a file for use at other times, or by other researchers.
 When a new person joins the lab, he will be able to learn the patch clamp technique simply by using the saved lab protocols.